dmitry-buykin/llm-lab-katas/6-patterns.md

 **Key Considerations:**

 * **Merging Strategies:** Simply taking top *N* from each search type and merging can include duplicates or irrelevant results.
 Consider strategies like **Reciprocal Rank Fusion (RRF)** or weighted scoring.
 For example, you could normalize scores from vector similarity and BM25 and take the overall top N. Some vector databases (Weaviate, Elastic with hybrid mode) do this merging for you.
-* **Re-Ranking with an LLM:** Using a small LLM (like GPT-3.5 or a distilled model) to read the query and snippets of each candidate document, then output a relevance score or classification (“relevant”/“not relevant”), can significantly boost precision.
+* **Re-Ranking with an LLM:** Using a small LLM (like gpt4o-mini or a distilled model) to read the query and snippets of each candidate document, then output a relevance score or classification (“relevant”/“not relevant”), can significantly boost precision.
 This is essentially an AI-powered ranker on top of raw search.
 It’s slower, so you might only re-rank the top 20 from hybrid search down to the best 5, for instance.
 Ensure your re-ranker prompt is well-designed (e.g., ask it to compare the query and document and say how likely the doc contains the answer).
 Also watch out for cost – this is another place to optimize (maybe use a 4k context-allowed model since each doc snippet + query will be input).
 * **Query Expansion Pitfalls:** While expansion can recall more results, it can also introduce noise.
 The LLM might expand a query with terms that drift from the original intent.
 To mitigate this, you can use constraints in the prompt (e.g., “only add closely related terms, do not change the intent”) and always include the original query as one of the searches.
 You could also generate multiple expanded queries (synonyms, related concepts) and run all – essentially a *parallel search* approach – then merge results.
 This of course adds more cost.
 Evaluate if the improvement in answer quality is worth it.
 In niche domains, it often is, because users might not know the “official” term to search for, but the LLM can bridge that gap (as we saw in earlier examples like user’s English query vs. database in French/Arabic).
 * **Latency and Caching:** Hybrid search means multiple searches – consider doing them in parallel if the infrastructure allows to minimize added latency.
 Also, cache frequent search results.
 If many users ask similar questions that hit the same documents, caching those top documents can save a round-trip to the DB.
 (We’ll talk about a caching pattern next!)
 Additionally, maintain an embedding cache for recent queries so you don’t recompute embeddings for the same query terms repeatedly.
 * **Index Maintenance:** Ensure both your vector index and keyword index are kept in sync with the latest data.
 They often have separate pipelines (e.g., updating a keyword index vs updating embeddings for new content).
 Stale data in one and not the other could lead to strange results.
 Automate re-indexing and consider hybrid-friendly indexing techniques (for example, store important fields like titles in the vector metadata so you can boost or filter by them in a hybrid query).
 * **When to skip hybrid:** Not every scenario needs hybrid.
 If your data is all homogeneous and natural language (like a pile of articles), a good vector search might suffice.
 But if you notice the QA missing obvious info (especially names, numbers, rare terms), that’s a sign to enable hybrid.
 Also, in multilingual or domain-specific contexts, hybrid with query expansion is almost essential for high recall.

-**Reviewing embedding dimensions**

-I see that there have been some inaccuracies in my previous response, especially regarding compressed embedding indexes.
-The user pointed out the need for accurate information, specifically referencing reducing embedding dimensions, and using them for classification and clustering.
-To correct this, I’ll refer to the official OpenAI documentation and update the relevant section.
-I'll search for the latest information on the topic to ensure my answer is up-to-date.

-**Clarifying dimensional reduction**

-It looks like I need to search for more specific details regarding reducing embedding dimensions.
-The search result mentions passing in the dimensions parameter to maintain concept-representing properties.
-I’ll need to focus on this section of the documentation to ensure I get the full picture.
-I'll check the relevant part, focusing on how to handle dimensionality reduction without losing important features.
-I'll open the documentation to confirm and update with the correct information.

-**Updating embedding details**

-From my memory, OpenAI's embedding models support a "dimensions" parameter, which allows for reducing the embedding size during generation (e.g., from 1536 dims to 256).
-This approach works well for classification and clustering tasks with minimal impact on performance.
-The official docs suggest using reduced dims like 256, or even 128 for these tasks.
-I need to correct my previous explanation, which mentioned PCA — actually, using the 'dimensions' parameter is a more convenient approach.
-Time to update the relevant section.

-**Updating pattern 7 (compressed indexes)**

-I'll craft an updated version of Pattern 7 following the request for Markdown.
-The first step will be explaining the use of the 'dimensions' parameter and providing corrections.
-I'll adjust some examples, include use cases, and add clustering alongside classification.
-I'll also highlight OpenAI's built-in 'dimensions' feature, instead of algorithms like PCA.
-In the revised Markdown, I plan to use citations from the official documentation and address clustering/classification benefits with the reduced dimensions.
-Time to assemble this fresh, clearer update!

-**Updating Pattern 7 Markdown**

-The user wants the update in the same GitHub markdown style.
-I'll explain the use of the 'dimensions' parameter, adjust examples, and include classification and clustering tasks.
-I'll mention that many models generate smaller embeddings directly, and highlight the convenience of the built-in parameter rather than traditional algorithms like PCA.
-I'll keep the structure mostly the same but refine the details.
-The aim is to clarify how reduced dimensions benefit tasks like classification and clustering.
-Time to craft the refined section!

----

-Let's go ahead and open the search results for the "dimensions parameter" again, especially the earlier snippet, since we can still cite that.
-I'll craft an updated version of Pattern 7, incorporating classification and clustering tasks, along with related use cases.
-This update will reflect the final revision, providing the corrected section to the user, probably as a replacement for the existing Pattern 7.
-The new title could be "7.
-Reduced-Dimension Embeddings (Efficient Classification & Clustering)" with all the necessary adjustments.

-Thought for 1m 23s

-Below is an **updated replacement** for the *Compressed Embedding Indexes* pattern (section 7).
-Please drop it straight into your lesson, overwriting the old version so numbering stays consistent.
-I kept the diagram & voice aligned with the rest of the module and folded in the official “**dimensions**” option from OpenAI’s docs, plus clearer links to practical classification / clustering.

 ## 7. Reduced-Dimension Embeddings (Efficient Classification & Clustering)

 **Problem**
-High-dimensional embeddings (e.g., 1536 dims) boost semantic recall, but at scale they cost RAM, disk, and CPU/GPU cycles.
+High-dimensional embeddings (e.g., 3072 dims) boost semantic recall, but at scale they cost RAM, disk, and CPU/GPU cycles.
-Edge devices and huge corpora often **don’t need the full vector** for tasks like k-NN classification, clustering, or similarity search.
+Edge devices and huge corpora often **don’t need the full vector** for tasks like k-NN classification, HDBSCAN clustering, or similarity search.
 We need a way to shrink vectors **without retraining a model or adding a lossy post-processing step**.

 **Solution**
 Most current OpenAI embedding models (e.g. `text-embedding-3-small` and `…-large`) accept a `dimensions` parameter.